sod09/react-punk-api-app/README.md

 I initially created all my components and relevant files.
 I then used a Fetch method to request the data from the PUNK API.
 This data is then displayed in the CardFront and CardBack components using props.
 I styled the cards so that they flip to show either the front and back, to create a single card component.
+I also included a scroll bar to display the beer description as in some instances it displayed a large amount of text.

 <img src="./src/assets/beercard.gif">